jstimpfle/gitadmin/README.md

 - for small or mid-size groups
 - only 1200 lines of python3
 - maintains state in an sqlite3 database
-- users manage their ssh keys and their git repos through an interactive admin shell
+- users manage their ssh keys and their git repos through an admin shell (scriptable / interactive)
 - repos are organized in domains, much like github
 - each domain has a set of domain administrators who can modify the repos inside it or change their read/commit permissions.